spectraphilic/wsn_riot/apps/wsn-shell/README.md

 App wsn-shell
 =============

 This test program shows how to use the shell module.
 By default no commands are available.

-The `shell_commands` module provides a list of commands.
+The `shell_cmds_default` module provides a list of commands.
 By default only `reboot` and `version`, but if other modules are used then extra commands will be available.

-For example if, in addition to `shell_commands` the `i2c_scan` module is used, then the `i2c_scan` command will be available.
+For example if, in addition to `shell_cmd_i2c_scan` the `shell_cmd_i2c_scan` module is used, then the `i2c_scan` command will be available.

 You can as well add your own commands, see `main.c`.